Brandonyli/brandonleeJIPCAD.github.io/index.md

 Further operations such as point selection, face deletion, line sweeps, subdivision, screen panning and rotation, etc.) can then be performed once the scene is loaded.

+The project must be compiled using CMake, with compilation instructions found [here](https://github.com/randyfan/NOME3/blob/master/README.md).
+To use the compiled application, open the program and load in a .NOM file.
+The scene in the .NOM file will be rendered into the crystal-ball interface, which can then be interacted with.

+Generators and more-complex shapes (ex. sweeps, combinations of generators, etc.) must be defined and instantiated on the .NOM file prior to rendering in the application, but once a scene is rendered then faces/vertices can be deleted, objects can be subdivided, the time variable can be used to pan the screen, etc.

 ### NOME Language Example
 An example of the interplay between meshes, groups, and instances can be seen here:
 ```markdown